Show of hands: Who feels too inconvenienced to fully shut down your computer at night?

 What sort of savings can you clean from Fast Startup?
 In my personal experience on an SSD-based desktop, enabling this feature shaves about five seconds from the startup process, making an already speedy boot process that much faster, but of course, your mileage may vary.
 You should see more pronounced results on systems that use a mechanical hard drive rather than an SSD.

 The manufacturer likely enabled Fast Startup by default if your PC was shipped with Windows 10 pre-installed, the same applies to upgrading from Windows 8.
 Users upgrading from Windows 7 may have to enable this feature through Control Panel.
 Here’s how to do it:

 First, head to Power Options in the Windows 10 control panel.
 Open a search, type “power then select power Options under the “Best Match” search results.

 Or right-click on the Windows Start button and select Power Options from the menu.
 From the resulting popup, select Aditional power settings.
 On the resulting popup, select Choose what the power buttons do.

 Select “Choose what the power buttons do” from the left sidebar.

 Finally, check the “Turn on fast startup (recommended)” box near the bottom of the screen.
-Don’t forget to click “Save changes” when you’re done.
+Don’t forget to click “Save changes” when done.